 Mercato Centrale The first floor is the original old school market that opens early in the morning and is full of meats, fruits and individual stands.
 The top floor is newer and built by a famous designer to provide more of an updated food court feeling (it is open all week).
 There’s an Eataly cooking school there with lots of vendors and a communal seating area in the center.

-Running Running along the river was a little difficult because some of the bridges and sidewalks near Ponte Vecchio were super packed with people and hard to cross, but once you pass that in either direction, it is really lovely running along the water and looking at the architecture along it.
+Running Running along the river can a little difficult because some of the bridges and sidewalks near Ponte Vecchio get super packed with people, making it hard to cross, but once you pass that in either direction, it is really lovely running along the water and looking at the architecture along it.

 The St. Regis Florence The place to splurge and use your Starwood/Marriott points.
 With views of the Arno river, the hotel balances the artistic charm of Florence with modern amenities to provide a luxury experience that still gives you a sense of place. $$$$

 Four Seasons Florence A short walk from the Duomo, the Four Seasons feels like a resort in the center of the city.
 It has a large private park in the center that offers quiet grounds for walking, sitting or laying out.
 A stay here will surely make you feel like royalty.
 The bar is worth a visit as well. $$$$

 Riva Lofts Set on the river, a short walk away from the business of the center of the city, these design-focused lofted rooms offer a welcomed respite from the city.
 It is the perfect blend of vacation and city living.
 There are only 10 rooms, which means they sell out quickly so book ahead. $$-$$$